Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Gymea recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, Gymea has recorded around 38 residential properties granted approval per year.
-Over the past five financial years, from FY-21 to FY-25, approximately 194 homes were approved, with a further 15 approved in FY-26 so far.
-On average, one new resident arrives per new home constructed over these years.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Gymea recorded around 38 residential properties granted approval per year.
+Approximately 191 homes were approved over the past five financial years, between FY21 and FY25, with an additional 24 approved so far in FY26.
+On average, one new resident arrives per year for each new home constructed over these five years, indicating that new construction is matching or outpacing demand.

-This represents a significant shift from the current housing mix, which is currently 45.0% houses.
+This skew towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.
 With around 225 people per dwelling approval, Gymea exhibits characteristics of a low-density area.
-According to AreaSearch's latest quarterly estimate, Gymea is projected to add 409 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Future projections, based on the latest AreaSearch quarterly estimate, suggest Gymea will add approximately 398 residents by 2041.
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development